apache/hadoop/hadoop-ozone/ozone-manager/src/main/site/markdown/OzoneCommandShell.md

 Volumes can be created only by Admins.
 Here is an example of creating a volume.

-* `hdfs oz -createVolume http://localhost:9864/hive -user bilbo -quota 100TB -root`
+* `ozone oz -createVolume http://localhost:9864/hive -user bilbo -quota 100TB -root`

 The above command creates a volume called `hive` owned by user `bilbo`.
 The